Qqwy/rust-backdrop_arc/README.md

 The source code of `backdrop_arc` is very heavily based on (and originally a fork of) [`triomphe`](https://crates.io/crates/triomphe), which itself originates from [`servo_arc`](https://crates.io/crates/servo_arc).

+## MSRV

+The Minimum Supported Rust Version of backdrop_arc is Rust 1.56.1, because `backdrop` uses the edition 2021 Rust syntax.
+There are no (required) Rust features or (required) dependencies besides `backdrop`, making this a very lightweight and portable crate.